Trevi Fountain (Fontana di Trevi)#1 in Best Things To Do in Rome

 A must-see on many travelers' itineraries, the Trevi Fountain is situated amongst a high concentration of hotels, shopping and nightlife.
-Finished in the mid-1700s, the Trevi is a powerful example of baroque design with a distinctly mythological character.
-The god of the sea, Neptune, emerges from the pool, flanked by his trusty Tritons.
+Finished in the mid-1700s, the Trevi is a powerful example of a baroque design with a distinctly mythological character.
+The god of the sea, Oceanus, emerges from the pool, flanked by his trusty Tritons.
 The fountain underwent an extensive, mutlimillion euro restoration and reopened in its full splendor in November 2015.

-This mythological sight is best viewed at night when lights illuminate the fountain.
-However, some TripAdvisor travelers lament the Trevi's many tourists and aggressive local street vendors (you'll likely have a hard time getting a crowd-free photo here).
-Located in Corso and Spagna, you can find the Trevi Fountain off the Barberini metro stop.
+This mythological site is best viewed at night when lights illuminate the fountain.
+However, some travelers lament the Trevi's many tourists and aggressive local street vendors (you'll likely have a hard time getting a crowd-free photo here).
+Located in Corso and Spagna, the Trevi Fountain sits off the Barberini metro stop.
 It is free to visit 24/7.

 #2 St. Peter's Basilica (Basilica di San Pietro)